Ajit Merchant: Career

 He reached his popularity with his film Divadandi (1950).
-He produced the film with story written by Chandravadan Mehta and screenplay by Barkat Virani 'Befam'.
-Though the film was moderately successful, a song Taro Aankhno Afeeni was huge hit.
+He produced the film with a story written by Chandravadan Mehta and a screenplay by Barkat Virani 'Befam'.
+Though the film was moderately successful, the song, Taro Aankhno Afeeni was a huge hit.
 The music was composed by Ajit himself and was sung by Dilip Dholakia.
 The song is still popular across Gujarat.

-He was neighbor of Hindi playback singer, Mukesh and he agreed him to sing for his compositions in some Gujarati films like Kariyavar and Lagna Mandap.
+He was a neighbor of Hindi playback singer, Mukesh and he agreed to sing his compositions in some Gujarati films like Kariyavar and Lagna Mandap.
 He composed a gazal, Raat Khamosh Hai which was later sung by Jagjit Singh and included in his album, Muntazir.

 He died on 18 March 2011.